emicklei/melrose/docs/install.md

 # Download

-Due to increased restrictions and costs of releasing non-commericial packages for the Apple OSX and Microsoft Window plaform, I can no longer provide pre-build binaries.
+Due to increased restrictions and costs of releasing non-commercial packages for the Apple OSX and Microsoft Window plaform, I can no longer provide pre-build binaries.
 Contact me if you want a commercial, supported version.

 # Install from source